Beyond the Budget: 5 Rituals for Financial Wellness That Actually Feel Good

 “Can I afford this?”

-That’s what financial wellness really is: a relationship with money that’s built on intention, alignment, and compassion.
+That’s the essence of financial wellness: creating a relationship with money that’s rooted in intention, alignment, and compassion instead of fear.

 What Is Financial Wellness (Really)?